Kathleen Parker

-Kathleen Parker is a columnist for The Washington Post.
+Kathleen Parker (born 1951/1952) is a columnist for The Washington Post.
 Parker is a consulting faculty member at the Buckley School of Public Speaking, a popular guest on cable and network news programs and a regular guest on NBC's Meet the Press, and previously on MSNBC's Hardball with Chris Matthews.

-Parker considers herself politically to be "mostly right of center", has been described as a "conservative-leaning columnist", and was the highest-scoring conservative pundit in a 2012 retrospective study of pundit prediction accuracy in 2008.
+Parker considers herself politically to be "mostly right of center", and has been described as a "conservative-leaning columnist".

-Early life and career
+Early life and education

 Parker was raised in Winter Haven in Polk County, Florida, daughter of lawyer John Hal Connor Jr. and Connor's first wife, Martha Ayer Harley (originally from Barnwell County, South Carolina who died in March 1955 when Parker was 3 years old).
 Parker often spent summers with her mother's family in Columbia, South Carolina.

-Parker attended Converse College before Florida State University, where she received a Bachelor's degree in 1973 followed by a Master's degree in Spanish in 1976.
+Parker attended Converse College before Florida State University, where she received a bachelor's degree in 1973 followed by a master's degree in Spanish in 1976.

+Media career

 Parker's career in journalism began in 1977, when she was hired to cover Hanahan, Goose Creek and Moncks Corner by the now-defunct Charleston Evening Post.

-A columnist since 1987, she has worked for five newspapers, from Florida to California.
 She has written for several magazines, including The Weekly Standard, Time, Town & Country, Cosmopolitan, and Fortune Small Business.

-She serves on the Board of Contributors for USA Today's Forum Page, part of the newspaper's Opinion section.
-She is also a contributor to the online magazine The Daily Beast.
+She is on the Board of Contributors for USA Today's Forum Page, part of the newspaper's Opinion section.
+She is a contributor to the online magazine The Daily Beast.
 Parker is the author of Save the Males: Why Men Matter, Why Women Should Care.

 From fall 2010, Parker co-hosted the cable news program Parker Spitzer on CNN with former New York governor Eliot Spitzer.

 Parker was the 1993 winner of the H. L. Mencken Writing Award presented by The Baltimore Sun.
 The Week magazine named her one of the nation's top five columnists in 2004 and 2005.
 She won the 2010 Pulitzer Prize for Commentary for a selection of political opinion columns.